mchmarny/webcr/README.md

 ## What does it do

-#### Aquire Images
+#### Acquire Images

 1. Search Google for images for a specific search query
 2. Filter out images based on provided criteria (domains and titles)
-2. Publish valida to images to PubSub
+2. Publish valid to images to PubSub

 #### Process Images

 1. Subscribe to the PubSub topic, for each event:
-2. Process image throiugh Google Vision API for OCR to get text
+2. Process image through Google Vision API for OCR to get text
 3. Publish extracted data back to PubSub

 #### Analyze Data